overture-stack/prelude/apps/stage/public/docs/00-introduction.md

 | **Configuration Management** | Submit dictionaries to Lectern, Register Lectern dictionaries with Lyric, Update Song Schema and study Ids |
 | **Data Management**          | Upload tabular data to Lyric, Upload and publish file data and metadata.                                   |

-### Additional Information

-- Relevant API swagger docs can be found from the API dropdown.
-These swagger APIs are only available when running phases that include the respective service

 ## Getting Started

 _If you’re reading from the Prelude documentation page, this section may be redundant._